submariner-io/submariner-website/src/content/operations/known_issues/_index.en.md

 ## Globalnet

 * Globalnet only supports Pod to remote Service connectivity using Global IPs.
 Pod to Pod connectivity is not supported at this time.
-* Globalnet is not compatible with headless Services.
+* Globalnet is not compatible with Headless Services.
 Only ClusterIP Services are supported at this time.
 * Globalnet annotates every Service in a cluster, whether or not it was exported.
 * The `subctl benchmark` command is not compatible with Globalnet deployments at this time.